ramblingbarney/refactored-funicular/README.md

   * Click 'Search'
   * The user is shown the Recipe header and description for matching the matching user votes with the first result having the lowest number of user votes with the rest of the results in descending user vote order

-### Search Recipes by Cuisine/Category/User Votes, Results with Descending Total Time
+### Search Recipes by Cuisine/Category/User Votes, Results with Descending Total Time, Show First Recipe

 * As a user I want to enter text into the search box to search for Cuisines/Categories/User Votes, the results to be returned with descending total time and clicking on the first recipe.